This article outlines the steps involved in setting up pathology and imaging results importing in Bp Premier.

 - If you need to add a new report location for your practice (for example, a unique type of referral), click Add from the Report Location screen.
 Type the Report name and select a default store location from the Store in field.
 Click Save to return to the Report location screen.

 - Click Close to return to the Configuration screen.

 The Report name will be matched against the content of the report and identified accordingly.
 When processing reports from the provider Inbox, the Inbox indicates where the report will be saved in the patient’s file: Correspondence In or Investigations.

 Add download paths

 Results are imported to a folder on the Bp Premier server, or another machine in the network you nominate.
 Best Practice Software recommends that you set up a separate folder on the server for these files to be downloaded to (for example, 'c:\Results').
-While not necessary, Best Practice Software also recommend that you have a separate subfolder for each pathology and radiology provider your practice receives results from.
+While not necessary, Best Practice Software also recommend that you have a separate subfolder for each pathology and imaging provider your practice receives results from.
 Separate folders can make it easier to diagnose download problems.